skygroundmedia/boilerplate-openshift-express/README.md

-How to configure ExpressJS for OpenShift
+ExpressJS boilerplate for Openshift
 ===============================
-Boilerplate ExpressJS for @OpenShift
+A JS stack using MongoDB, ExpressJS, Bootstrap 2.3, NodeJS for Openshift

+Packages
 -
 - ExpressJS version: 4.2
 - Bootstrap 2.3